undergrad-partner-school

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

 Need-based college-administered scholarship and grant aid at Texas Southmost College isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need was found to be 1,167.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $214,000, and state $780,099.
+The total number of students (including freshmen) who were determined to have financial need was 1,167.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $214,000, and state $780,099.

 Non-Need Based

-The total amount of non-need-based institutional scholarships/grants was $334,906.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $116,587 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+The total amount of institutional scholarships and awards that were not based on financial need was $334,906.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $116,587 USD.

 Majors